Learned Wavelet Video Coding using Motion Compensated Temporal Filtering: Experiments and Results

 \subsubsection{Training details}

-We implemented the networks as shown and explained above using the PyTorch framework.
-We train on the Vimeo90K data set \cite{xue2019video}.
-We use a batch size of 8 and randomly crop $128 \times 128$ patches from the luma channel of the training images.
-We train 5 models per GOP size by choosing the rate-distortion tradeoff parameter according to $\lambda = \left\{ 0.007, 0.01, 0.03, 0.05, 0.08 \right\}$.
-As optimizer, we use AdamW \cite{loshchilov2018decoupled}.
-Further, we use iWave++ models pretrained on luma data from \cite{icassp2023} for temporal subband coding.
-We initialize SPyNet \cite{Ranjan2017} with the ''sintel-final'' model\footnote{https://github.com/sniklaus/pytorch-spynet} trained on a synthetic data set.
-As described in Section~\ref{sec:training}, we train separate models with multiple MCTF stages for GOP sizes of 4 and 8.
+The networks described above are implemented using the PyTorch framework.
+The Vimeo90K data set \cite{xue2019video} is used for training and the batch size is set to 8.
+During training, patches of size $128 \times 128$ are cropped from the luma channel of the respective training sample, whereas no cropping is performed during inference.
+By choosing the rate-distortion trade-off parameter according to $\lambda = \left\{ 0.007, 0.01, 0.03, 0.05, 0.08 \right\}$, five models are obtained for each GOP size.
+AdamW \cite{loshchilov2018decoupled} is used as optimizer.
+Furthermore, the iWave++ models pretrained on luma data from \cite{icassp2023} are used for temporal subband coding.
+SPyNet \cite{Ranjan2017} is initialized with the ''sintel-final'' model\footnote{https://github.com/sniklaus/pytorch-spynet} trained on a synthetic data set.

+As described in Section~\ref{sec:training}, separate models with multiple MCTF stages are trained for GOP sizes of 4 and 8, because the seven frames available in sequences from the Vimeo90K data set allow considering up to three temporal decomposition levels, that is, a maximum GOP size of 8.
+In line with the MCTF evaluation setup from Dong~\etal \cite{Dong2022} with a GOP size of 8, it is shown that in this setting, MCTF performs competitive to state-of-the-art coders.